Scroll down for a few different reasons to grind that stump…

 Prevent unwanted growth

 When left alone, a tree stump can begin to grow again.
 It won’t happen overnight, but certain species of trees can sprout again mainly around the outer edge of the stump or exposed roots.
-Grinding the stump will prevent unwanted growth of any new or preexisting vegetation.
+Grinding the stump will prevent unwanted growth of any new or pre-existing vegetation.

 Clear up a stump, today.